 All of the data will be encrypted from our server to the client machine using an SSL certificate to ensure the data is not put at risk.
 All data is then encrypted into our database, which is accessed by ourselves through the password-protected section of the site.

 Q: Do you require a deposit or payment in advance?

 Sometimes a dealer will ask for a deposit to order the vehicle.
-This is very rare and is usually a) if the vehicle is of an unusual specification or colour or b) to secure a build slot of a vehicle which is yet to be released.
+This is very rare and is usually a) if the vehicle is of an unusual specification or colour or b) to secure a build slot of a vehicle that is yet to be released.
 We will notify you of this prior to you placing an order.
 The deposit will be payable directly to the dealer.
 This is not taken off of the purchase price to the finance company and the dealer is responsible for refunding this to you when the finance company has paid them for the vehicle after delivery.
 The initial payment or initial rental required by the finance company and detailed in your agreement is payable directly to the finance company.
 This is usually taken by direct debit immediately after delivery of the vehicle.
 We will charge you an administration fee when we receive your order and this is payable within 7 days of invoice.